ryanchappell/uw-ds-350-reddit-retriever/README.md

 ## To use

 ### Configure
-Create an auth.js file which will provide the authentication credentials used by app.js.
+1. Create an auth.js file which will provide the authentication credentials used by app.js.
 See auth-example.js for an example.
+2. Create an apiConfig.js file which will provide the user agent supplied to the Reddit API.
+See apiConfig-example.js for an example.

 ### Run
 ```